 Set Up an Emergency Fund

-Additionally, you should have a large emergency fund to cover your personal expenses.
+These costs include all the expenses that keep your business running day-to-day, from payroll to rent to production costs.
+Though keep in mind that six months is just a starting point.
 If you are the only breadwinner in your family or you are single, plan for a year of personal expenses for your emergency fund.

 Find Multiple Income Streams